-At the height of our ignorance our religions focused on the immediate natural world which was not understood (disease, seasons, life, death, personal accidents such as a broken leg).
+At the height of our ignorance our religions focused on the immediate natural world which was not understood (disease, seasons, weather, life, death, personal accidents such as a broken leg).
 As our knowledge of the world grew then we traded in spirits for gods.
 Then we traded in gods for philosophies and eco-consciousnesses.

 At the height of our ignorance we attributed almost everything to the spirits and supernatural immediately surrounding us, but eventually those walls of ignorance and false attribution are torn down due to experience, knowledge, truth, and science once we understood it.
 Once we understood how or why something happens then people no longer falsely attribute those occurrences to the supernatural or the divine, and then its explanation falls under the purview of science and fact.
 When that happens, then we are able to do something about it and science and innovation takes off to fully understand and then to solve that problem.
 At that moment, everything that is beyond our understanding and explanation is then again attributed to the supernatural or the divine.
 The cycle continues as we are forever encountering the perimeter of Humanity’s ignorance.

 This section is going to be rather large so strap yourself in for we have a lot of background and leg work to setup the conversation.
 This will also contribute to our conversation on the evolution of religion and personal choice in religion, as well as the conversation for the last section of this post.

 Below I am going to talk about a few things to get you thinking, I will cover a few technical topics in psychology which I will relate together at the end to make a few points.
 I will cover the following topics:

 I know!
 I know!
 Why is all of this sciencey stuff in a talk about religion.
 Dagnabbit, boy!
 Keep you science away from my religion!
 Just hang with me here, because I am actually going somewhere with this.=) I will pull all 4 of these together into one idea at the end.